The Rise and Spectacular Fall of Chris “Jesus” Ferguson

 Never the one to make a big fuss, at the tables or away from them, Ferguson soon disappeared from the public life.
 According to Hendon Mob, he played his last live event in December of 2010, and no one in the wider poker community has seen or heard from him since.

-To this day, there is no info on his whereabouts and whether he still plays poker or if he had opted for a different career altogether.
+For a while, there was no info on his whereabouts and whether he still plays poker or if he had opted for a different career altogether.

 Given his education and, judging by his role in Full Tilt team, serious programming and mathematical skills, Chris Ferguson probably had no problems finding a different job if he decided he had enough of poker.